-The Airport has already undertaken a number of initiatives to reduce emissions and improve environmental performance.
+The Airport has already undertaken several initiatives to reduce emissions and improve environmental performance.
 These include:

-Investing in smart meters to allow automatic monitoring across the site.
-The results from this monitoring will be reviewed to see where any

-- reductions can be made and also to be more efficient in the management of heating and cooling. - Establishing a monthly Operational Energy & Cost Reduction Group made up of key stakeholders to drive energy savings. - Continuing to run a monthly Net Zero Working Group, made up of selfnominated Net Zero leaders for all key business areas.
-The groups aim is for Net Zero leaders to support the delivery of energy and carbon savings for their individual areas in line with our commitment to be a net zero carbon Airport by 2033. - Installing solar panels on the terminal roof generating around 50,000 kWh electricity per year. - Transitioning to energy efficient lighting across large parts of the terminal building and airfield.
-There is a rolling programme of LED replacement lighting. - Installing 25 electric vehicle charging points across the airport, for use by passengers, commercial partners and our own operations. - Operating a fleet of 20 electric vehicles, including six electric buses for passenger transfers. - Recycling 47% of airport waste and diverting 100% of airport waste from landfill. - Supporting airlines to reduce emissions during flight through efficient airspace design and facilitating procedures for lower-carbon take-off and landing (Operation Pathfinder - detailed in Section 8). - Enabling airlines to reduce emissions when on the ground through reduced engine taxiing and providing electricity for use by aircraft when at the stand. - Fixed Electrical Ground Power (FEGP) is provided on all aircraft stands to minimise the need to run auxiliary power units and there is an ongoing programme to replace older FEGP units.
+- Investing in smart meters to allow automatic monitoring across the site.
+The results from this monitoring will be reviewed to see where any reductions can be made and to be more efficient in the management of heating and cooling. - Establishing a monthly Operational Energy & Cost Reduction Group made up of key stakeholders to drive energy savings. - Installing solar panels on the terminal roof generating around 50,000 kWh electricity per year. - Transitioning to energy efficient lighting across large parts of the terminal building and airfield.
+There is a rolling programme of LED replacement lighting. - Installing 25 electric vehicle charging points across the airport, for use by passengers, commercial partners, and our own operations. - Operating a fleet of 20 electric vehicles, including six electric buses for passenger transfers. - Recycling 47% of airport waste and diverting 100% of airport waste from landfill. - Supporting airlines to reduce emissions during flight through efficient airspace design and facilitating procedures for lower-carbon take-off and landing (Operation Pathfinder - detailed in Section 8). - Enabling airlines to reduce emissions when on the ground through reduced engine taxiing and providing electricity for use by aircraft when at the stand. - Fixed Electrical Ground Power (FEGP) is provided on all aircraft stands to minimise the need to run auxiliary power units and there is an ongoing programme to replace older FEGP units.
 An incentive scheme is now in operation to encourage the use of fixed electrical ground power on stands by airlines which reduces the need for Auxiliary Power units and reduces emissions and more than 90% of aircraft stands use these.